-The primary objective of our investment activities is to preserve principal while at the same time maximizing yields without significantly increasing risk.
-To achieve this objective, we invest in widely diversified investments consisting of investment grade securities.
-This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
-For example, if we hold a security that was issued with a fixed interest rate at the then-prevailing rate and the interest rate later rises, the principal amount of our investment will probably decline.
-A hypothetical 100 basis point increase in interest rates reduces the fair value of our available-for-sale securities at March 31, 2009 by approximately \$376,000.
-To minimize this risk in the future, we intend to maintain our portfolio of cash equivalents and marketable securities in a variety of securities.
+Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because the majority of our investments are in short-term marketable debt securities.
+The primary objective of our investment activities is to preserve principal.
+Some of the securities that we invest in may be subject to market risk.
+This means that a change in prevailing interest rates may cause the value of the investment to fluctuate.
+For example, if we purchase a security that was issued with a fixed interest rate and the prevailing interest rate later rises, the value of our investment may decline.
+A hypothetical 100 basis point increase in interest rates reduces the fair value of our available-for-sale securities at June 30, 2009 by approximately \$433,000.
+To minimize this risk, we intend to continue to maintain our portfolio of cash equivalents and short-term investments in a variety of securities including commercial paper, money market funds and government and non-government debt securities, all with various maturities.
+In general, money market funds are not subject to market risk because the interest paid on such funds fluctuates with the prevailing interest rate.